-Public Witness Testimony - Fiscal Year 2024 LHHS Appropriations Submitted by: J. Nadine Gracia, M.D., MSCE, President and CEO Trust for America's Health Prepared for: U.S. House Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Appropriations Addressing: U.S. Department of Health and Human Services (HHS): Centers for Disease Control and Prevention (CDC); Administration for Strategic Preparedness and Response (ASPR) March 23, 2023
+Public Witness Testimony - Fiscal Year 2024 LHHS Appropriations Submitted by: J. Nadine Gracia, M.D., MSCE, President and CEO

+Trust for America's Health

+Prepared for: U.S. Senate Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Appropriations

+Addressing: U.S. Department of Health and Human Services (HHS): Centers for Disease Control and Prevention (CDC); Administration for Strategic Preparedness and Response (ASPR) May 18, 2023

 Trust for America's Health (TFAH) is pleased to submit testimony on the fiscal year (FY) 2024 Labor, Health and Human Services, Education, and Related Agencies (LHHS) appropriations bill.
 TFAH is a non-profit, non-partisan public health policy, research, and advocacy organization that promotes optimal health for every person and community.
 Troubling rates of chronic disease, rising deaths from overdose and suicide, and increasing threats from natural disasters and infectious disease outbreaks all underscore the urgent need to strengthen prevention and public health.
 While Congress allocated short-term funding to address COVID-19, this funding cannot build ongoing capacity, promote overall health, or strengthen the underlying infrastructure and workforce.
 Now is the time to ensure every community has the chance for health and well-being.
-TFAH urges Congress to fund the Centers for Disease Control and

-Prevention (CDC) at \$11.581 billion for FY2024, including these effective programs:
+TFAH urges Congress to fund the Centers for Disease Control and Prevention (CDC) at \$11.581 billion for FY2024, including these effective programs:

 Emergency Preparedness: The COVID-19 response was hindered in part because the CDC's emergency preparedness funding had been repeatedly cut, reducing essential training and expert personnel.
-The Public Health Emergency Preparedness (PHEP) cooperative agreement has enabled great strides in our nation's all-hazards preparedness, but PHEP has been cut significantly from \$918 million in FY2002 to \$735 million in FY2023, or about half with inflation.
-The cooperative agreement supports 62 state, local, and territorial recipients to develop and strengthen core preparedness capabilities.
-TFAH recommends at least \$1 billion for the PHEP to rebuild capacity to respond to an escalating number of emergencies.
+The Public Health Emergency Preparedness (PHEP) cooperative agreement has enabled great strides in our nation's all-hazards preparedness, but PHEP has been cut significantly from \$918 million in FY2002 to \$735 million in FY2023, or about half when accounting for inflation.
+The cooperative agreement supports 62 state, local, and territorial recipients to develop and strengthen core preparedness capabilities and is the main federal program that supports the work of health departments in preparing for and responding to all types of disasters, including bioterrorism, natural disasters, and infectious disease outbreaks.
+TFAH recommends at least \$1 billion for PHEP to rebuild capacity to respond to an escalating number of emergencies.

 The pandemic has also demonstrated the impact of failing to invest in comprehensive readiness of the healthcare delivery system.
-Funding for the Hospital Preparedness Program (HPP), administered by the Administration for Strategic Preparedness and Response at HHS, provides critical funding and technical assistance to health care coalitions (HCCs) across the country to meet the disaster healthcare needs of communities, but funding has been cut drastically from \$515 million in FY2003 to \$305 million in FY2023.
+The Healthcare Readiness and Recovery Portfolio, including the Hospital Preparedness Program (HPP), administered by the Administration for Strategic Preparedness and Response at HHS, provides critical funding and technical assistance to health care coalitions (HCCs) across the country to meet the disaster healthcare needs of communities.
+HPP builds resilience in the healthcare delivery system by increasing its ability to operate and provide care during a disaster, saving lives and ensuring the earliest possible recovery of the system.
+Unfortunately, funding has been cut drastically from \$515 million in FY2003 to \$305 million in FY2023, over 60 percent when accounting for inflation.
+Although HPP has saved lives during disasters, these cuts have limited medical surge capacity and healthcare situational awareness in all states.
 TFAH recommends at least \$500 million for HPP to help the healthcare system to save lives during disasters.